JakkuSakura/dioxus-tui/README.md

   comparison.
 - Diagnostics: grid diffs (including attributes) on mismatch.

+If you want to render without entering the terminal alternate screen, see `examples/render_once_stdout.rs`.

 ## Default TUI CSS (roles)

 Use palette roles and cell-friendly units; map roles per capability profile: